EcmaTC53/spec/docs/Technical Reports/hardware-components.md

 - Adding properties to options objects
 - Adding values for existing properties

 In addition, the specification gives the host responsibility for some choices.
-The documents for hosts in Class Specifications for Embedded Hardware Components describe those choices.
+The documents for hosts in class specifications for embedded hardware components describe those choices.
 They include:

 - Modules that are available
 - Values of pin specifiers